matplotlib/matplotlib/doc/devel/documenting_mpl.rst

-function that creates a line (:func:`~matplotlib.pyplot.plot`, :func:`~matplotlib.pyplot.semilogx`, :func:`~matplotlib.pyplot.semilogy`, etc...), it can be difficult for the new user to know which ``kwargs`` are supported.
-Matplotlib uses a docstring interpolation scheme to support documentation of every function that takes a ``**kwargs``.
+function that creates a line (:func:`~matplotlib.pyplot.plot`, :func:`~matplotlib.pyplot.semilogx`, :func:`~matplotlib.pyplot.semilogy`, etc...), it can be difficult for the new user to know which ``kwargs`` are supported.  matplotlib uses a docstring interpolation scheme to support documentation of every function that takes a ``**kwargs``.
 The requirements are: